-Proposal No. 5: Renew the Board's Existing Authority to Issue Shares under Irish Law
+Proposal No. 4: Renew the Board's Existing Authority to Issue Shares under Irish Law

 As a matter of Irish company law, the directors of a company may not issue new ordinary or preferred shares unless approved by shareholders.
-Our current authorization, approved by shareholders at our 2022 AGM will expire on December 8, 2023.
-We are presenting this Proposal No. 5 to renew the Board's authority to issue our authorized shares on the terms set forth below.
+Our current authorization, approved by shareholders at our 2023 AGM will expire on November 17, 2024.
+We are presenting this Proposal No. 4 to renew the Board's authority to issue our authorized shares on the terms set forth below.

-We understand that it is customary practice for listed companies in Ireland to seek shareholder authority to issue up to 20% of a company's issued ordinary share capital and for such authority to be limited to a period of 12 to 18 months.
-Therefore, in accordance with customary practice in Ireland, we are seeking approval to authorize the Board to issue up to 21,293,180 ordinary shares (being equivalent to approximately 20% of the Company's issued ordinary share capital as of March 20, 2023 (the latest practicable date before this Proxy Statement)) for a period expiring 18 months from the passing of this resolution, unless otherwise varied, revoked or renewed.
+We understand that it is customary practice for listed companies in Ireland to seek shareholder authority to issue the equivalent of up to 20% of a company's issued ordinary share capital and for such authority to be limited to a period of 12 to 18 months.
+Therefore, in accordance with customary practice in Ireland, we are seeking approval to authorize the Board to issue the equivalent of up to 20,451,554 ordinary shares (being equivalent to approximately 20% of the Company's issued ordinary share capital as of March 25, 2024 (the latest practicable date before this Proxy Statement)) for a period expiring 18 months from the passing of this resolution, unless otherwise varied, revoked or renewed.